 Seneca is delivering this program online with some on-campus learning activities in January 2021.
 Students with on-campus activities will receive information about course scheduling and preparing to come to campus.
 Learn more about technical requirements for online learning.

-This two-year certificate program will introduce you to modern manufacturing techniques including programming and Computer Assisted Manufacturing (CAM).
+This two-year diploma program will introduce you to modern manufacturing techniques including programming and Computer Assisted Manufacturing (CAM).
 You will study both theory and practical aspects of modern metal machining and cutting while focusing on programming, advanced manufacturing techniques and interpreting engineering drawings.
 Upon completion of this program, you may begin an apprenticeship with an employer as a general machinist, tool and die maker, or mould maker.